ome/devspace/README.md

 * Under ``inventory/group_vars`` add a ``devspace`` file, minimally the file should content the path to the ``snoopy`` director, the other parameters can be commented out if the default values are used.
 See [ansible-role-devspace](https://github.com/openmicroscopy/ansible-role-devspace) for a full list of supported parameters:

-        # path to SSH and Git configuration files
+        # path to SSH and Git configuration files.
+By default "~"" is used
-        snoopy_dir_path: "/path/to/snoopy"
+        configuration_dir_path: "/path/to/configuration"
         # The name of the git branch all the jobs will be using.
 The default is develop
         devspace_omero_branch: develop
         # The devspace repository to use.
 The default is https://github.com/openmicroscopy/devspace.git